wandb/wandb/docs/sdk/README.md

 # W&B SDK Architecture Docs

-Last audited: 2026-06-10.

-This directory is a current, code-grounded onboarding path for engineers and agents working on the W&B SDK.
-It intentionally treats older decks and Notion pages as historical context.
-The source of truth is the code in this repository.
+This directory is meant as a current, code-grounded onboarding path for engineers and agents working on the W&B SDK.
+However the source of truth is the code in this repository.

 ## Format